CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/1700-1799/1702-Maximum-Binary-String-After-Change.md

 - C++
 - Python
 - Java
 description: "This is a solution to the Maximum Binary String After Change problem on LeetCode."
 ---

 ## Problem Description
-You are given a binary string binary consisting of only `0's` or `1's`.
+You are given a binary string `binary` consisting of only `0's` or `1's`.
 You can apply each of the following operations any number of times:

-Operation 1: If the number contains the substring `"00"`, you can replace it with `"10"`.
-For example, `"00010" -> "10010"`
+1. If the number contains the substring `"00"`, you can replace it with `"10"`.
+For example, `"00010" -> "10010"`.
-Operation 2: If the number contains the substring `"10"`, you can replace it with `"01"`.
-For example, `"00010" -> "00001"`
+2. If the number contains the substring `"10"`, you can replace it with `"01"`.
+For example, `"00010" -> "00001"`.

 Return the maximum binary string you can obtain after any number of operations.
-Binary string `x` is greater than binary string `y` if `x's` decimal representation is greater than `y's` decimal representation.
+Binary string `x` is greater than binary string `y` if `x`'s decimal representation is greater than `y`'s decimal representation.

 ### Examples